ben-allen/locale-extensions/README.md

 3. In general, 'en-US' is currently the typical untranslated language for software, even though 'en-US' has region-specific formatting patterns that differ from those used globally.
 As a result, often text with untranslated UI strings will be displayed in a language accessible to all users who speak English, but with temperatures and times represented in globally uncommon scales.
 4. A user who has emigrated from one country to another sets their language dialect to one they can understand, but prefers that dates, times, and numbers be rendered according to local standards.
 5. In some geographical regions multiple numbering systems are in use.
 For example, both Western Arabic (Latin) and Eastern Arabic numerals are in common use in Iran and Afghanistan.
 Users in these regions may find one or the other of these numbering systems not immediately intelligible, and therefore desire content tailored to the numbering system with which they are most familiar.
-6. Western Arabic (Latin) numerals are used by default in 'hi-IN', even though many users find Devanāgarī numerals more intelligible.
+6. Western Arabic (Latin) numerals are used by default in 'hi', even though many users find Devanāgarī numerals more intelligible.

 In the native environment these problems do not occur, since users can specify these desired customizations in their system settings.
 However, offering the full amount of flexibility allowed in the native environment is not possible in the often hostile web environment &mdash; if a user's preferences as specified in their OS settings are at all uncommon, servers can use them to fingerprint that user.